Ninth Annual Winter School on Emerging Technologies: Accelerating Impactful Scholarship

 How much does it cost?

-The program fees for accepted students will be covered by the NNCI including 7 nights stay at the Saguaro Lake Ranch, all meals, and local transportation from Tempe, Arizona.
-Participants will be responsible for securing their own travel to Phoenix, Arizona and should arrive before 1pm on January 3.
+The program fees for accepted students will be covered by the NNCI including seven nights at Saguaro Lake Ranch, meals and local transportation from Tempe, Arizona.
+Participants will be responsible for their own travel to Phoenix, Arizona and should arrive before 1 p.m. on January 3rd.

 For questions, please contact [email protected]